okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021-okta-identity-engine/index.md

 #### Bug fixed in 2021.08.1

-- When an [IDPS API](/docs/reference/api/idps/) SSO call was created that included a `fromURI` parameter, an HTTP 500 error was returned.
+- When SSO into an IdP included a `fromURI` parameter, an HTTP 500 error was returned.
 (OKTA-407425)